gsemet/pipenv-to-requirements/README.rst

 Rational
 --------

-`Pipfile` and its sibling `Pipfile.lock` are clearly superior tools defining clear dependencies or a package. `Pipfile` is to be maintained by the package's developer while `Pipfile.lock` represent a clear image of what is currently installed on the current system, guarantying full reproductibility of the setup.
-See more information about [Pipfile format here](https://github.com/pypa/pipfile).
-Most of the time, `Pipfile.lock` should be ignored (ie, not tracked in your git) for packages published on Pypi.
+``Pipfile`` and its sibling ``Pipfile.lock`` are clearly superior tools defining clear dependencies or a package. ``Pipfile`` is to be maintained by the package's developer while ``Pipfile.lock`` represent a clear image of what is currently installed on the current system, guarantying full reproductibility of the setup.
+See more information about `Pipfile format here
+<https://github.com/pypa/pipfile>`_.
+Most of the time, ``Pipfile.lock`` should be ignored (ie, not
+tracked in your git) for packages published on Pypi.

-[pipenv](https://github.com/kennethreitz/pipenv) is a great tool to maintain `Pipfile`, but developers might be stuck with backward compatibility issues for tools and services that still use `requirements.txt` and does not know how to handle `Pipfile` or `Pipfile.lock` yet.
+`pipenv <https://github.com/kennethreitz/pipenv>`_ is a great tool to maintain ``Pipfile``, but developers might be stuck with backward compatibility issues for tools and services that still use `requirements.txt` and does not know how to handle ``Pipfile`` or ``Pipfile.lock`` yet.
 For examples:

 - ReadTheDocs